PASS 3: Temporal Dynamics

 "proeth:necessaryFactors": [

-"Engineer A\u0027s volitional decision to proceed despite that knowledge",
+"Engineer A\u0027s decision to accept the engagement",

 ],